elpolopolin/ProyectoFinal/README.md

 While this project doesn’t follow the best coding practices and lacks many advanced features, it holds great personal value.
-It represents one of my first real steps into programming—an experience that was not onl y fun but also the moment I began to genuinely care about buildingthings with code.
+It represents one of my first real steps into programming—an experience that was not only fun but also the moment I began to genuinely care about buildingthings with code.